Emburse Assurance Overview for Emburse Professional

 • Post-submission review support for approvers and auditors

-Standard compliance typically uses policy rules and required fields to validate expenses.
+Standard compliance rules typically use policy rules and required fields to validate expenses.

-Emburse Assurance adds automated checks that can identify issues that are harder to capture with standard rules alone, like receipt quality problems, mismatches between receipt content and expense details, and patterns that may require additional review.
+Emburse Assurance leverages artificial intelligence that can identify issues that are harder to capture with standard rules alone, like receipt quality problems, mismatches between receipt content and expense details, and patterns that may require additional review.

 Activation and Access